What does Job Enrichment mean?

 The difference between job enrichment and job enlargement is one of number and quality.
 Job enrichment entails adding more responsibilities and increasing the workload, whereas job enlargement entails adding more responsibilities and increasing the workload.

-Job enrichment means having more duties and responsibilities in a present job description, whereas job enlargement refers to an individual finding happiness in their employment and personal growth possibilities.
+Job enlargement means having more duties and responsibilities in a present job description, whereas job enrichment refers to an individual finding happiness in their employment and personal growth possibilities.

 What are the advantages of Job Enrichment?